 “What does it mean to be a victim of hospital understaffing?” some of you might wonder.
 The consequences of hospital or nurse understaffing can take many forms.
 For example, you may have had to wait for an unreasonably long period of time for a nurse to respond to your call, or nurses failed to properly monitor you during your stay at the hospital because they could not physically handle the workload at an understaffed hospital, or you suffered a hospital infection due to overworked hospital staff.

-Yes, when hospital staff have more on their plate than they can realistically handle, many things can go wrong.
+Yes, when hospital staff has more on their plate than they can realistically handle, many things can go wrong.
 Still, many hospitals can’t do anything about the shortage of nurses and other staff members simply because the nation has a problem with nursing and hospital staff shortage.

 Why aren’t there enough nurses and other medical professionals in the United States?
 There are multiple reasons why, but the most common ones are: low pay, long hours, high-stress work environment, and the burdensome responsibility of providing medical care.

 Our Philadelphia hospital understaffing attorney from The Weitz Firm, LLC, explains that the quality of medical care that hospitals provide to patients declines when there are not enough staff members to cater to patient needs.
 Understaffed hospitals are more likely to be negligent or careless, breach the duty of care and cause injury to their patients.

 Multiple studies have shown the direct link between the shortage of nurses and other members of hospital staff and the heightened risk of:

 Studies estimate that each year, up to 500,000 patients die in hospitals due to medical malpractice.
 It’s fair to say that many of these patient fatalities can be prevented if hospitals had an adequate number of medical professionals and nurses monitoring patients and providing the highest quality of medical care.